rosmed/slicer_ros2_module/docs/pages/nodes/services.rst

 the module-level ROS 2 spin timer can process the response; user scripts do not need to call ``Spin`` directly.

+For non-blocking workflows, observe ``vtkMRMLROS2ServiceClientNode.ResponseReceivedEvent`` on the service client node.
+This event is emitted when a valid response has been received and ``GetLastResponse`` is ready.

 The example below calls turtlesim's ``Spawn`` service.
 The request creates a new turtle, and the response contains the name assigned to that turtle.